abuseofnotation/category-theory-illustrated/proposal.md

 However, books on category theory typically have as many diagrams as other math textbooks.
 I consider this a huge missed opportunity for making the subject more approachable.
 This was the original motivation for the creation of CTI.

-Besides being more in quantity, the diagrams of CTI use many techniques from traditional communication design (such as the use of color for example) in order to illuminate the different subjects and abstractions that I am covering.
+Besides being more of them, the diagrams of CTI use many techniques from traditional communication design (such as the use of color for example) in order to illuminate the different subjects and abstractions that I am covering.

 Both books that I am reviewing have less diagrams than CTI.
 From the resources that I have examined, the only author who stresses on diagrams as much as I do is Tai-Danae Bradley (her blog is [https://www.math3ma.com/](https://www.math3ma.com/).)